 Slow down for a second; this one is different.
 Proceed with caution.

 Full disclosure on this item: The Book of Thoth is cursed.
-Don’t do this one unless none of the others are left – and that’s what you get for showing up late.
+Don’t do this quest unless none of the others are left – and that’s what you get for showing up late.
 The uses of this ancient Egyptian book are precisely two: a spell granting the ability to understand the gods and a spell granting the ability to understand animals.
 Since that covers so much ground, it is obviously worth the risk to your life and/or sanity.
-And your family, who are the ones likely to suffer should you get caught pulling this thing out of its locked boxes guarded by serpents at the bottom of the Nile.
-And no, this is not Crowley’s Thoth – different deal – sorry, I know getting that one would be much easier.
+No need to be intimidated, however.
+Simply fetch this book out of its locked boxes which are guarded by deadly serpents at the bottom of the Nile.

 Okay, that is the list for now.
 We may add to it later, but these are enough to get us started on some exciting reputation-building challenges.
 Choose your quest, and go – off with thee – to win renown for yourself and greater glory for Queen Matilda, long may she live.